ChrisWilhelm/DatabaseFinalProject/README.md

 To install the required python packages, use the command `pip3 install -r requirements.txt`

-Now, everything is set up to run the REST api.
+Now, everything is set up to run the REST API.
 To start the server, run the command `python backend/api.py --reset_db --reset_cache`.
 This may take a few seconds to start because the script needs to populate the document database.
 If you have run the script in the past